huaweicloud/terraform-provider-huaweicloud/docs/resources/mapreduce_cluster.md

   + master_nodes: 1.
   + analysis_core_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.
   + streaming_core_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.
-  + analysis_task_nodes: minimum is zero and the maximum is subject to the configuration of the corresponding flavor.
+  + analysis_task_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.
-  + streaming_task_nodes: minimum is zero and the maximum is subject to the configuration of the corresponding flavor.
+  + streaming_task_nodes: minimum is one and the maximum is subject to the configuration of the corresponding flavor.

   Changing this will create a new MapReduce cluster resource.